Below is an abbreviated version of the handbook that can be translated into many languages.

 ·Office Hours: 8:00 a.m. to 4:00 p.m.

 In the general information section, you will find answers to many of your school questions.
-In the Parent & Volunteer section you will find copies of our Volunteer Guidelines and information on our new Civility Policy.
+In the Family & Volunteer section you will find copies of our Volunteer Guidelines and information on our Collaborative Code of Respect.

-It is required by the state that each school publish a handbook and that each family sign and return a form indicating that they have read and are aware of the LWSD Student and Parent roles and responsibilities.
-Please take time to review each section of this handbook with your child or children, complete the signature page, and return the signature page to us.
+It is required by the state that each school publish a handbook and that each family sign and return a form indicating that they have read it and are aware of the LWSD Student and Family roles and responsibilities.
+Please take time to review each section of this handbook with your child/children and complete the online signature form.
+Signature Form

-Thank you for working in collaboration to create and foster a positive school culture and learning environment.
+Thank you for working in collaboration with us to create and foster a positive, welcoming, and inclusive school culture and learning environment.

-The purpose of the Civility Code of Conduct is to provide a common set of behaviors to guide the work of the adults who partner in our students’ education.
-This includes all adults; certificated and classified staff, parents, volunteers.
-The Civility Code of Conduct guides each of us in our interactions in a way that maintains focus on our students and maintains positive relationships among adults.
+The purpose of the Thoreau Code of Respect is to provide a common set of behaviors to guide the work of the adults who partner in our students’ education.
+This includes all adults; certificated and classified staff, parents/guardians, community members and volunteers.
+We recognize that our school is rich and diverse population of students, families, and staff that deserve to be equitably welcomed and included in the school community.
+The Code of Respect guides each of us in our interactions in a way that maintains focus on our students and maintains positive relationships among adults.

-At Thoreau Elementary, I believe that practicing civil behavior helps create a positive and successful learning environment.
-As an adult, I recognize the important role I have to model the kind of responsible, considerate, and positive behavior I hope to instill in children.
+At Thoreau Elementary, I believe that practicing respectful behavior helps create an equitable, positive, inclusive, and successful learning environment.
+As an adult, I recognize the importance of modeling the kind of responsible, considerate, and positive behavior we hope to instill in children.

 As an adult member of the Thoreau community, I strive to create an atmosphere of respect as I: